cliffordlab/ep6_dashboard_paper/paper.md

 # System Architecture

-To implement the aforementioned system, we have followed a scalable three tier architecture using Flask as application server hosted with nginx as load balancer and reverse proxy.
-Frontend is designed with React for and served through nginx as webserver.
-We are using influxdb as database for storing the time series data generated by the edge devices.
-Redis is used as key-value store to interact with background python processes, whose output is consumed on the dashboard.
-MySQL database is used for storing the authentication and authorization of users.
+To implement the aforementioned system, we have followed a scalable three tier architecture using Flask [@Flask] as application server hosted with Nginx [@Nginx] as load balancer and reverse proxy.
+Frontend is designed with React [@React] for and served through Nginx as webserver.
+We are using InfluxDB [@InfluxDB] as database for storing the time series data generated by the edge devices.
+Redis [@Redis] is used as key-value store to interact with background python [@Python] processes, whose output is consumed on the dashboard.
+MySQL [@MySQL] database is used for storing the authentication and authorization of users.

 ![Architecture Diagram of EP6 Dashboard](assets/Architecture_Diagram.png)